Getting started with OpenAI and AI Configs

 $pip install python-dotenv

-Create a .env file in your project root with your API keys:
+Create a .env file in your project root to store your API keys:

 $# .env